yambakshi/backup-system/README.md

 3. `removed` - Files that don't exist in `Google Drive` but exist in `D:/` in the same paths.

 ### File Types
-There are currently 3 suppoerted file types:
+The Backup System currently supports 3 file types:
 1. Google Doc
 2. Google Sheet
 3. PDF

+## Step-by-Step
-### Step-by-Step: Google Drive Backup
+### Google Drive Backup
-Upon running the Backup System with the `--google-drive` flag, the backup system will:
+When running the Backup System with the `--google-drive` flag, the backup system will:
 1. Scan all 3 spaces, or load the cached scans if `load_cache` is `True`.
 2. Compare the scans.
 3. Download `new` and `modified` files from `Google Drive` and save them in a `./tmp` folder under their correlating paths.